Professor Emeritus of Economics

-Rolf Jensen led the 10th SATA Vietnam program in Spring 2012.
+Rolf Jensen led the SATA Vietnam program in Spring 2012 and again in 2018.
 He was the director of the fifth SATA Vietnam in Spring, 2006, teaching three courses: Economics of the Informal Sector in Vietnam and The Political Economy of Post-War Vietnam with Professor Don Peppard, which gave students background in the recent economic history of Vietnam and involved them in empirical research about the informal sector in Hanoi.
 He also taught a Political Economy seminar.
 He was also a director of SATA Vietnam 2003.

 Jensen's research was conducted in Hanoi in the summer of 2006 following the SATA Vietnam program, when he continued in-depth interviews of eight migrant roving street vendors whose life histories formed the basis of a book co-written with Professor of Economics Don Peppard of Connecticut College and Vu Thi Minh Thang of the College of Social Sciences and Humanities at Vietnam University.
 Research continued when Professor Thang visited the Connecticut College campus as a visiting research fellow that fall.
 The book, "Women on the Move: Hanoi’s Migrant Roving Street Vendors," appeared during the winter of 2013-14.